-We asked the King of curls for some advice on how to make the most of your natural texture.
+We asked the King of Curls for some advice on how to make the most of your natural texture

 There’s no need to get in a twist over curly hair – there’s never been a better time to be rocking natural texture and shape!
-Hair care has really stepped up in this segment in recent years, and so many hairdressers are making sure their skills are up to snuff as well, ready to make the most of your curls shapes and patterns.
+Hair care has really stepped up in this segment in recent years, and so many hairdressers are making sure their skills are up to scratch as well, ready to make the most of your curls shapes and patterns.

 Larry King is not only responsible for grooming some of the most beautiful men in the world (he’s David Gandy‘s regular hairdresser and he’s tended to the locks of hair god Jared Leto too), he is also known for getting the very best out of curly hair.
 So when we wanted to find out everything there is to know about getting curly hair looking its best, he was the only man we wanted to speak to.

 When it comes to getting your hair cut, Larry recommends your stylist cuts it from wet to dry.
 “A lot of stylists forget to plan for how much the hair will shrink when dry so if it’s drying naturally as they cut, they’ll get a better idea of how the final length and shape will look.”
 But you’ve got to tell them what you like to do with your hair too, as “curly hair will never look as good straight as it does when natural and there are some curly cuts that won’t suit a straight blow-dry.
 Make sure you tell your stylist if you like to wear it both ways.
 But I say: be brave and embrace the curl.
 I persuaded Pixie Lott to embrace her curls and now she loves them.”

 When it comes to length, shape, layers – what’s the 411 for curly hair?
 “You can go short or long, but layers are key,” says Larry.
 Any major cutting no-no’s?
 “NEVER let your stylist thin your hair out with thinning scissors, this just adds frizz.”
 You have been warned.